 Office of the Chief of Police

 This office includes the Deputy Chief of Operations, Lt.
-Col. Dan Kelly; the Deputy Chief of Support, Lt.
-Col. Ben Mize; the Finance Unit; the Administrative Staff Officer; and the Office of Professional Standards.
+Col. Brian Smith; the Deputy Chief of Support, Lt.
+Col. Dan Kelly; the Finance Unit; the Administrative Staff Officer; and the Office of Professional Standards.
 The Office of Professional Standards serves as the department's self-policing function; this function is frequently called "internal affairs" in other departments.
 The Office of Professional Standards also manages policy changes, maintains accreditation standards, conducts audits and facilitates annual department awards.

 Uniform Operations Bureau